chnm/model-articles/content/articles/blocknewman.md

 easily identified in brief abstracts.
 It may also be possible that as women's history becomes mainstream history, abstractors see less need to mark such scholarship as focusing on women.

+{{< figure src="/img/blocknewmanfig2.jpg" title="Figure 2:" caption="Frequency of the Word 'Gender' in Abstracts from 1985-2005" alt="Graph of frequency of the word 'Gender' escalating over time.">}}

+{{% notation title="Thanks, Joan" %}}
+As any historian who was around in the 1990s can attest, Joan Scott’s conceptualization of gender was incredibly influential, and that shift toward looking at power relationships, not just women’s lived experiences, is very clear in this figure.
+Joan W. Scott, "Gender: A Useful Category of Historical Analysis."
+The American Historical Review 91, no. 5 (1986): 1053-075 doi:10.2307/1864376.

+{{% /notation %}}

 {{% notation title="Big Questions" %}}
 Paragraphs like this displays my own interests in